NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Pine Brute.md

     desc: "  A pine brute takes 5 additional damage from axes."

   - name: "Sap"
     desc: "  A pine brute's bark secretes sticky sap.
 Any creature that hits the pine brute with a melee attack, is hit by the pine brute, or otherwise touches the pine brute must succeed at a DC 17 Reflex check save or suffer the effects of a lesser tanglefoot bag, also becoming [[Conditions/Clumsy|Clumsy 1]] until the sticky substance is removed.
 A creature striking the pine brute with a weapon or object can automatically succeed at this Reflex save by leaving the object stuck to the pine brute.
 The object can then be removed with a successful DC 17 Athletics check check (made as a single action).\n\nA pine brute can have any number of objects stuck to it at a time.
-The pine brute can release a stuck object by using a single action, and the sap dissolves 1 minute after the pine brute dies, releasing all stuck objects.\n\n[[Equipment Effects/Effect_ Glue Bomb (Lesser)|Effect: Tanglefoot Bag (Lesser)]]"
+The pine brute can release a stuck object by using a single action, and the sap dissolves 1 minute after the pine brute dies, releasing all stuck objects.\n\n[[Equipment Effects/Effect_ Glue Bomb|Effect: Tanglefoot Bag (Lesser)]]"

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Branch"
-    desc: "`pf2:1` Branch +8 ()\n__Damage__  1d6 + 3 piercing plus sap"
+    desc: "+8 ()\n__Damage__  1d6 + 3 piercing plus sap"

 ```